 NURS 361.
 Women's Health.
 1 Hour.

-Applied current theories and concepts in Women's Health and Health practices within families.
+Apply current theories and concepts in women's health and health practices within families.

 Surveys contribution of theory and research to the development of the discipline of nursing.
 Focuses on nursing theories, conceptualizations, and research utilization for decision making within professional nursing.
 Prerequsite: Admission to nursing.
 CS = 45*.